VasilisAvgoustakis/citizen-quest/doc/storylines.md

 which indicates that the quest is complete.
 This flag can be set by a node, or by a response within a node.

+#### Progressive prompts

+It's possible to provide an array of prompts instead of a single prompt.
+In this case, the game engine will cycle to the next prompt after a certain amount of time has passed, or the player has spoken to a certain number of NPCs.

+These progressive prompts are objects with the following properties:

+- **text**: (text) The prompt text that is shown to the player.
+- **target**: (npc, optional) An NPC that will be marked with an arrow.
+Use them when you want to guide the player to a specific NPC only after a certain amount of time has passed.

+If the stage already had a target, the target in the prompt will override it.

 #### Counters

 Counters are used to track the progress of a stage.
 They are specified through these properties: